My favourite things in life don’t cost money. It is really clear that the most precious resource we all have is time. – Steve Jobs

 For instance a life based on the Time Currency theory would involve a life closer to home, where time as a family has weight and passive income would be the ideal.

 When I first heard the idea of ‘Time Currency’, my first reaction was to reject it completely.
-It went against every trained fabric of my being.
-My good friend Francesca told me about how the people of her generation have a different value system, one based on time and how their time out weighed any other value system, including money.
+It went against every engrained fabric of my being.
+My good friend Francesca told me about how the people of her generation have a different value system, one based on time and how their free time out weighed any other value system, including money.
+I took a moment to absorb this idea.
+I was in my mid thirties and the concept was more than foreign.

-When I reached my late 20’s, I noticed a turnover in younger people doing the same job i was doing.
-They did not want to work evenings past 5:00pm or the weekends, because that was their time with their friends and families.
+When I reached my late 20’s, I noticed a high turnover in younger people doing the same job I was doing.
+They did not want to work evenings past 5:00 pm or the weekends, because that was their time with their friends and families.
 They worked few holidays and most were fired.
 Eventually management had to appease some of these people to fill the positions.
 Imagine the reaction of our senior employees watching the new staff members leave earlier than them or not show up for their holiday shifts at all.
 The pendulum was about to swing, and changes were coming.

 For years I thought what a lazy bunch of workers.
 How will they ever get ahead?
 I actually felt sorry for them, their lack of work ethic, one that was drilled into me by my immigrant parents.